Results tagged ‘ AL ’

-The 2013 Major League Baseball Most Valuable Player award winners for both the American League and National League were announced Thursday night on MLB Network.
+The 2015 Major League Baseball Most Valuable Player award winners for both the American League and National League were announced Thursday night on MLB Network.
 Here are the winners, along with my thoughts on each:

 AMERICAN LEAGUE MOST VALUABLE PLAYER

 Original Pick: Josh Donaldson

 Finalists: Lorenzo Cain, Josh Donaldson and Mike Trout

-Thoughts On Miguel Cabrera Winning
+Thoughts On Josh Donaldson Winning

 NATIONAL LEAGUE MOST VALUABLE PLAYER

-Original Pick: Paul Goldschmidt
+Original Pick: Bryce Harper

 Finalists: Paul Goldschmidt, Bryce Harper and Joey Votto

 Thoughts On Bryce Harper Winning

-The Cy Young award, named after the Hall of Fame pitcher who died in 1955, was first handed out in 1956 with the goal of recognizing the “most valuable pitcher” from each season.
+The Cy Young award — named after the Hall of Fame pitcher who died in 1955 — was first handed out in 1956 to Don Newcombe, with the goal of recognizing the “most valuable pitcher” from each season.
 The first eleven years of the award saw one pitcher per year receiving the honor, but in 1967 the Cy Young began being handed out to a pitcher from each league who was voted on as the best from the season.

 Voting for the award is fairly straightforward.